nrwl/nx/docs/shared/monorepo-ci-github-actions.md

 ## Setting GitHub Actions

+The `GitHub` can track the last successful run on `main` branch and use this as a reference point for the `BASE`.
+The `Nx Set SHAs` provides conventient implementation of this functionality which you can drop into you existing CI config.
+To understand why knowing the last successful build is important for the affected command, check out the [in-depth explanation at Actions's docs](https://github.com/marketplace/actions/nx-set-shas#background).

-Below is an example of a GitHub Actions setup for an Nx workspace only building and testing what is affected.
+Below is an example of a GitHub setup for an Nx workspace only building and testing what is affected.
+For more details on how the orb is used, head over to the [official docs](https://github.com/marketplace/actions/nx-set-shas).

 ```yaml
 name: CI